 Pflughoeft is a Behavior, Education and Communication student at SEAS.
 Having grown up in northern Michigan, she is focused on conservation issues in the Great Lakes region.
 She graduated from St. Olaf College in Minnesota with a degree in environmental studies and political science.
 Internships with the Grand Traverse Regional Land Conservancy and the Traverse Area Recreation and Transportation Trails organization reinforced her interests in conservation.
 She expects her future career to lie in a regional conservancy or other conservation organization, strengthening the bonds between people and conservation land in northern Michigan and elsewhere, while building community and resilience around such landscapes.

 Thompson, an Ecosystem Science and Management student at SEAS, has a BA in political science and French from the University of California, Davis.
-After several years in the private sector, she refocused on natural resource management and conservation, most recently working for three years as a program coordinator for the Wildlife Conservation Network (WCN), a grant-making NGO aimed at conservation domestically and internationally (and led by a SEAS alumnus).
-Her recent work focused on WCN’s California Wildlife Program, and how it can be expanded into four Western states.
+After several years in the private sector, she refocused on natural resource management and conservation, most recently working as a Programs Manager for the Wildlife Conservation Network (WCN), a grant-making NGO aimed at conservation domestically and internationally (and led by a SEAS alumnus).
 She is interested in a career in wildlife conservation and the management of lands that can facilitate restoration of biodiversity and threatened species.

 The Wyss Scholars are advised by SEAS Professor Steven Yaffee.